virtualmartire/learningcurves/README.md

 A privacy preserving, ultralight ML visualization tool.

 ## todos
-- drag and drop for loading
+- also drag and drop for loading on pc
 - pinch-to-zoom for mobile
 - rectangle zoom for PC
 - google analytics